AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ## FAQ

+##### Patients
+**Q**: Why are the `EMAIL` and `PHONE_NUMBER` fields compulsory?
+**A**: Emergency contact details are necessary even for children or elderly.
+In such cases, their `EMAIL` and `PHONE_NUMBER` can be completed with their guardian's contact details.

+**Q**: Will `EMAIL` accept emails without an .xx domain?
+Will emails like user@local, user@nus.edu.sg be accepted?
+**A**: Yes, CLInic would like to allow you to have flexibility in emails accepted, as to allow compatibility with legacy systems or to align with your specific network configuration and security protocols.
+However, special characters such as slashes `/` are often not allowed as part of email domains or names, hence we decided to restrict that.

+**Q**: Will foreign ID or phone numbers be accepted?
+**A**: Foreign ID and phone numbers are currently not supported by CLInic as we roll out the basic functionalities suited to a local context.
+However, we have plans to implement this as seen [here](#appendix-planned-enhancements).

+**Q**: Am I able to put NA for the address field?
+**A**: CLInic does not allow the address field to be blank, as an address can be essential in medical emergencies.
+However, you can opt to fill it with a `-` if you deem fit.

+**Q**: Why am I allowed to add duplicate phone numbers for different patients?
+**A**: CLInic accounts for events where both a child and their parent are patients, or patients are related.
+In these events, these patients may decide to provide the same phone number as their contact details.

+**Q**: Am I allowed to edit a patient's NRIC?
+**A**: No, CLInic does not support editing a patient's NRIC.
+Weighing the pros and cons, we decided on this to protect against data manipulation and errors.
+Should a patient change their NRIC, you can use the [addPatient command](#a-nameaddpatienta21-adding-a-patient-addpatient-or-ap).

+##### Appointments

+##### General
 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CLInic home folder.